 It is then not very surprising that many people feel disappointed by Jokowi’s term, lamenting their exclusion from the country’s undeniable growth.

 I like the following chart from consulting firm McKinsey published in 2012, figures are probably not up to date but it’s still pretty telling about the reality of the Indonesian society.
-The consumming class refers to the households that are able to spend on other things than their basic needs :
+The consumming class refers to the households that are able to spend on other things than their basic needs.
+The interesting part here is the portion of the population “below consuming class”.

 The push on infrastructure

-Jokowi has partially been elected due to his ambitious plans for infrastructures development.
+Jokowi’s key policy has always been infrastructures development.
 Among his most striking promises, he pledged to build 35,000MW of electrical production capacity and 1000km of new toll roads.

 As of December 18, only 2,899MW capacity was operational.
 Yet another 18,207MW were already under construction (CNBC Indonesia).
 The original target will be missed but it’s not a big deal given that it was likely an overshoot (national electricity company PLN slashed his new production development target by 22,000MW in 2018 due to lower demand, Jakarta Post).